 China is not a country to do things by halves when it comes to important initiatives.
 If they are going to back solar, they are going to back it hard.
 Therefore, the Longyangxia venture is set to be an enormous powerhouse with significant implications.

 It already has the capacity for 850mw of green energy.
 It should be enough to supply as many as 200,000 households in the region.
-If that was not enough, officials now say that two more of these giant solar farms are on the way for the Tibetan plateau.
+If that was not enough, officials now say that two more of these giant solar farms are on the way to the Tibetan plateau.
 The aim here is to produce 4gw of power.

 The puzzle of the sudden love of solar farms in China is one with plenty of pieces – and they don’t all fit correctly.
 There are clearly many factors at play here.
 We have the political issues in a nation that would like to beat America and highlight their weakness in green issues.

 We have the social issues of a country tied off the impact that carbon emission has had in their countries.
-We also have the economics implications of a large solar industry with all that green power.
+We also have the economic implications of a large solar industry with all that green power.
 Either way, this has to be good news for a country slowing catching up with worldviews on the environment.